AMauro130/BacktestingEV.jl/README.md

-***If you need to back-test your forecasting model as complexe as it might be, you have stumbled upon the solution !***
+***If you need to back-test your forecasting model as complexe as it might be, you have stumbled upon the solution!***